testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

     stickySlide: "left"
 }

+Once you list all test files, you can select one by [either index or text](https://testingisdocumenting.org/webtau/REPL/test-runs#test-file-selection)

 :include-cli-output: scenarios-list-repl/out.txt {
     title: "Test file selection",
     revealLineStop: [0]
 }

+After test file selection, you can run one or more scenarios on demand.

 :include-cli-output: http-persona-auth-ran-with-repl/out.txt {
   title: "Test ran, context is preserved",